 The CEO may disclose information about an offender to the public if the CEO is of the opinion that it is necessary to do so for the safety of the community.

-[Section 97A inserted by No. 65 of 2006 s.
+[Section 97A inserted: No. 65 of 2006 s.
 40.]

 97B.
 Disclosing and requesting information